Today's Articles

 In February 1948, Houser received the Thomas Jefferson Award for his work to end segregation on interstate buses and in their facilities and was the secretary of the Resist Conscription Committee.
 He described the RCC as a temporary group of pacifists whose purpose was to gather names of people willing to resist conscription.
 The group circulated a statement that read, in part: Conscription fails to prevent war, foments further warlike preparation by our opponents, and denies fundamental freedoms of the individual necessary to democracy.
 This violates our deepest convictions that no person should be forcibly coerced into adopting a military way of life.
 We believe human beings are fit for something better, something nobler than slavery and training in the mass extermination of their fellows.

-In 1949, Houser moved to Skyview Acres, an intentional community in Pomona, New York.
-Houser left the FOR in the 1950s when he turned his attention to African liberation struggles.
+In 1949, Houser moved to Skyview Acres, an intentional Pomona, New York community.
+Houser left the FOR in the 1950s when he focused on African liberation struggles.
 Nations were seeking independence from colonial rulers.
 Houser led the American Committee on Africa for many years, spending decades on the continent to promote freedom from colonial rule and segregation.
-In 1952 he helped found "Americans for South African Resistance" (AFSAR) to organize support in the U.S. for the ANC-led Defiance Campaign against apartheid in South Africa.
+In 1952, he helped found "Americans for South African Resistance" (AFSAR) to organize support in the U.S. for the ANC-led Defiance Campaign against apartheid in South Africa.
 He was a founder in 1953 of the American Committee on Africa (ACOA), which grew out of AFSAR.
-In 1954 he took his first trip to Africa, visiting West Africa and South Africa.
+In 1954, he took his first trip to Africa, visiting West Africa and South Africa.

 New Poem Each Day